- Academic Bankruptcy

 The NCTA Academic Council hears appeals from students on grades received within all college programs.
 The committee will hear such appeals, however, only after the student has followed the process listed.

 - Appealed without satisfaction to the course instructor.

-- Notified the Division Chair, then the Associate Dean of the circumstances and filed an appeal with each.
+- Notified the Academic Lead, then the Associate Dean of the circumstances and filed an appeal with each.